nicolasfara/presentation-2025-coordination-pulverized-green-deployments/presentation-2025-coordination-pulverized-green-deployments.typ

 == Setup

-We model a #underline[syntetic system] acting as a proxy for a *smart city event* or a *swarm* with devices moving around.
+We simulate a *smart city scenario* with a *swarm* of devices moving around.

 === Experimental setup
 #components.side-by-side[